robbyhooker/Earth-Temperature-Analysis/README.md

 - Folium
 - Statsmodels
 - pmdarima

+## Report
+- Included in the project files is a summary paper written about the analysis.
+This paper is not not academic research.

 **Note:**
 This project was solely for personal understanding and educational purposes.
 Feel free to explore, learn, and modify the code for your own understanding.